- Academic Advising

 The rising cost of textbooks is an issue that all institutions of higher learning must address.
 Here at UIW, we know it is difficult for some students to afford a textbook on top of their tuition payments.

-The ADCaP Fall II Registration form will be available starting Mon., September 8, 2014.
+The ADCaP Fall II Registration form is now closed.

 By registering for courses you are accepting the financial responsibilities of the course(s) that you submit.
 Please ensure that you have met all course prerequisite requirements before registering for courses.
 Prerequisite requirements can be found in the UIW Undergraduate Catalog and Graduate Catalog.